Download: MP3 (26 MB)

 A right to audit, and to revert

 One way of gaining more control over our products could be to track changes in the way our stuff works.
-This is what Alison calls “auditability”.
+This is what Powell calls “auditability”.
 What happens if a product or service changes so much that you no longer want it?
 Shouldn’t you have the right to say ‘I don’t want this anymore’?

 As an example, we talk about software in Android smartphones, where there is no way, unless you are very technically confident and skilled, to go back to the old version after accepting an update.
-Alison suggests that a ‘right to revert’ could also be part of our set of rights to repair.
+Powell suggests that a ‘right to revert’ could also be part of our set of rights to repair.

-Part of Alison’s work is focused on the design of Internet-connected devices, through the Virt-EU project.
+Part of Powell’s work is focused on the design of Internet-connected devices, through the Virt-EU project.
 From her conversations with developers, she highlights the tension in balancing openness and security when designing consumer technology.

 Closed systems can be more efficient and more resistant to security threats, however, they can enhance the information asymmetries that limit our right(s) to repair.
 As an example, we talk about Apple’s controversial T2 chip, which could contain a ‘kill switch‘, disabling devices repaired by third parties.